fudgebucket27/LoopMintSharp/README.md

 ## 3. Minting to the legacy contract
 **All commands must be done in a command line window opened in the same folder as the unzipped LoopMintSharp**

 Before the introduction of collections, all NFTs on Loopring fell under one contract.
 This is now considered legacy.
 If need be you can also mint to this legacy contract.
 Modify the included "cids.txt" file with the metadata json ipfs cids for the NFTs you intend to mint in the legacy contract.
-The ipfs json cids need to be cid v0 which start with Qm.
+The ipfs json cids need to be cid v0 which start with 'Qm' or cidv1 which start with 'b'.
 Once you have done that you can mint to the legacy contract with the following command.

 ```batch
 LoopMintSharp -legacymintcollection